Chipcoin Browser Wallet is testnet-only. Testnet CHC has no monetary value, no trading, and no third-party assets. Read wallet scope

 Firefox

-Firefox can load the extracted package from `about:debugging`, but temporary add-ons are removed when Firefox restarts.
+Firefox can load the extracted package from about:debugging, but temporary add-ons are removed when Firefox restarts.
+The Firefox package is not presented as a signed Mozilla Add-on listing while review or appeal is pending.

 Step-by-step

-1. Download the Firefox ZIP and unzip it into a local folder.
+1. Download the Firefox temporary ZIP and unzip it into a local folder.

 4. Open the extracted wallet folder.